A Cost-Benefit Analysis Approach to Cyber Security (Updated for 2026)

 Protecting your organisation’s network is all about taking calculated risks and reducing threats.
 That’s why, in addition to making the right investments, a smart cyber security and threat mitigation strategy should account for uncertainty by emphasising agility and supporting continual assessment.

 But how can you ensure that you’re making space for uncertainty in your strategy, as well as communicating its importance to the board?
-In most cases, the best way is through embarking upon a thorough cyber risk assessment and cost-benefit analysis.
+In most cases, the best way is through embarking upon a thorough cyber maturity assessment and cost-benefit analysis.

 Suggested reading: If you need help explaining cyber security to leadership, check out our free toolkit — Board Presentation Template: Cyber Security and Threat Management.